-(Remember, these are only suggestions.
+Remember, these are only ideas.
 Feel free to diverge from these suggestions.
 If you have questions on something in particular, send me a text with a photo of the outfit-or whatever you are questioning- and I will give you my thoughts- 817-888-4218.
 Please read down to the bottom of the page for information about included retouching versus extra charges for preventable retouching.

 Yes!
 You will need someone extra to watch and care for your pet while you’re being photographed.
 A leash, photogenic collar, and water (with portable water bowel) are required.
 Bribery snacks are recommended.
 Please note that some locations have fire ants, little sticker burrs, or even small shards of glass that do not bother people with shoes, but pets should be watched for any hazards that may harm them.
 In the hotter months, you may consider an additional person that can take your pet home after his or her photos are taken.